-Outcome: Respondents can then report the following answers to the questions associated with each condition: 1) more likely to support, 2) less likely to support, 3) don't care what they say.
-We code the outcome, politician support, from 0-2, where "more likely to support" is 2, "don't care what they say" is 1, and "less likely to support" is 0.
+Outcome: Respondents can report the following answers to the questions associated with each condition: 1) more likely to support, 2) less likely to support, 3) don't care what they say.
+We code the outcome, politician support, from 0-2, where "more likely to support" is 2, "don't care" is 1, and "less likely to support" is 0.
+We re-scale the outcome between 0-1.

 Moderator: We assess the heterogeneous influence of deportation threat on politician support by the mitigate and exacerbate conditions.
 In the LAS '12 survey, deportation threat is based on the experiential question: Do you know of any person or family who has faced detention or deportation for immigration reasons?
-The respondent can answer: 1) yes, know of someone, 2) No do not know anyone.
-The variable is coded 1 if the respondent puts "yes," 0 otherwise.
+The respondent can answer: 1) Yes, 2) No. The variable is coded 1 if the respondent puts "yes," 0 otherwise.